It’s no secret that there is a special set of emotional triggers for moms.

 What Are Emotional Triggers for Moms?

-Oftentimes, experiencing these emotions leads us to feeling shame.
+Oftentimes, experiencing these emotions leads us to feel shame.

 We deal with so many emotional triggers as moms and our children tend to be our biggest triggers.
 Remember, though, that our little ones are not intentionally provoking us to elicit these negative reactions.